 AUTHORIZATION: U.S. House of Representatives Resolution Docket 2548, dated March 24, 1998, authorizes a study of the Rahway River Basin, NJ.
 The current study is authorized by Disaster Relief Appropriation Act of 2013 (Public Law 113-2.)

-STATUS: The study is being conducted with 100% Federal funds.
+STATUS: The study was conducted with 100% Federal funds.
 The New Jersey Department of Environmental Protection (NJDEP) is the study sponsor.
 A Draft Integrated Feasibility Report and Environmental Assessment was released for public and agency review in May 2017 followed by 45 day public review period.
 Public meeting was held during the review period.
 The New York District has completed alternatives analyses for the study and selected the Recommended Plan which maximized the net benefits.
 The Recommended Plan consists of structural and nonstructural components.
-The structural component consist of a levee segment in Joseph Medwick Park in Middlesex County.
+The structural component consists of a levee segment in Joseph Medwick Park in Middlesex County.
 Nonstructural Plan includes elevation and flood proofing for properties in the City of Rahway, Borough of Carteret, and Linden Township.
 A Final Integrated Feasibility Report and Environmental Impact Statement was approved by HQUSACE.
 The Chief's Report was approved on June 9, 2020 and is available on the Corps New York District webpage.
 The project is authorized for construction in Section 401 WRDA 2020.
 The study is included in the Disaster Relief Supplemental Appropriation Act (DRSAA) 2022 for $6,540,00 for Pre-construction Engineering & Design (PED) phase.

 U.S. Army Corps of Engineers, New York District

 Programs and Project Management Division, Civil Works Branch

 26 Federal Plaza